AishwaryaDodmani/dockerTraining/README.md

 There are many commands to help with this, the main commands two are COPY and RUN.
 `RUN <command>`

-**Note:** RUN cmd allows you to execute any command as you would at a command prompt, for example installing different application packages or running a build command.
+**Note**:RUN cmd allows you to execute any command as you would at a command prompt, for example installing different application packages or running a build command.
 The results of the RUN are persisted to the image so it's important not to leave any unnecessary or temporary files on the disk as these will be included in the image.

 `COPY <src> <dest>`
 Allows you to copy files from the directory containing the Dockerfile to the container's image.
 This is extremely useful for source code and assets that you want to be deployed inside your container.